- Courses Courses

 Browse Schools by Degree LevelCareer Counseling & Job Center

 Content writers are professional writers who produce engaging content for use over the Internet.
 They're Internet-savvy individuals who create articles, blogs and other forms of written Web material.
-Continue reading to learn what content writers do, how they prepare for a career in the profession and how much they can expect to earn on the job.

 Aside from writing content, these writers might also be responsible for making sure the sites' pages and content connect.
 They're also responsible for setting the overall tone of the site.
 Content writers accomplish these tasks by researching and deciding what information to include or exclude from the site.

 Most content writers, regardless of what they write about, usually need a bachelor's degree or higher.
 Many employers hire writers with degrees in English, journalism, communications or creative writing.
 Depending on the subject matter, content writers might need a degree in a particular field.
 For example, a content writer creating content for an online math course might need a degree in math, in addition to demonstrating solid writing skills.

 Individuals without a writing-related degree may still be able to find work in the field, provided they have a knack for writing.
 Another option for content writers is to enroll in electronic writing certificate programs.
 These programs are available at the undergraduate and graduate levels and offer courses in such topics as Web design, blogging, wikis, electronic rhetoric and technical writing.